Croatian winemakers upset by EU label rules

 REGISTER IN EU, SELL LOCALLY

-Deputy agriculture minister Davorka Hajdukovic said many local producers feared long registration procedures or failed to realize the benefits it would bring.
+Deputy agriculture minister Davorka Hajdukovic said many local producers feared long registration procedures or failed to realise the benefits it would bring.

 "Today, when the market is flooded with products of suspicious origin and quality, consumers are ready to pay more for something made in the traditional way, with high quality ingredients," she said.